HiteSit/HandsFreeDocking/README.md

 - PLANTS requires a special environment variable which is set automatically in the Plants_Pipeline.py
 - GNINA should be available in your PATH for Gnina_Pipeline.py to work
+- RxDock requires setting RBT_ROOT environment variable which is handled automatically in RxDock_Pipeline.py
 - OpenEye requires a valid license to use the OpenEye toolkit and docking software
 - Protoss is the default protein protonation method; PDBFixer is available as an alternative
-- The binding site is defined based on the crystal ligand
+- The binding site is defined based on the crystal ligand for all docking methods
 - All docking methods use internal multiprocessing, so the wrapper runs them sequentially
 - Protein minimization requires OpenMM and is computationally intensive; CUDA is recommended for better performance
 - SMINA scoring is automatically extracted when using GNINA docking